ccloquet/USB-buffer/README.md

 12. plug your USB key in your Rpi
 13. connect your computer to the Rpi through Wifi
 14. in your browser, go to http://raspberry.local and download the files you want

+You might also connect through SFTP (eg using FileZilla)